restic/restic/doc/020_installation.rst

 macOS
 =====

-If you are using Mac OS X, you can install restic using the `homebrew <http://brew.sh/>`__ package manager:
+If you are using macOS, you can install restic using the `homebrew <http://brew.sh/>`__ package manager:

 .. code-block:: console